 In the previous article of this series, “What is Bitcoin?” we covered the king of all cryptocurrencies.
 Bitcoin’s dominance is so prevalent, that all other cryptocurrencies are simply known as altcoins.
 Some of these attempt to fix perceived weaknesses in the Bitcoin protocol, while others pursue entirely different goals and objectives.
-This piece will briefly introduce a selection of prominent altcoins and how they differ from Bitcoin.
+This piece will briefly introduce a selection of popular altcoins, should you invest in altcoins, and how they differ from Bitcoin.

 Although these are not the first alternatives to appear chronologically, logically, they’re the best place to start.
 Bitcoin forks are roughly defined as changes made or rules added to the main protocol.
 Sometimes, the entire community is in agreement with the changes and fully transitions into the improved version.
 Other times, opinions are split, dividing the community into multiple fragments.
 In these cases, new versions of Bitcoin are formed.
 The process can be imagined as a family tree.
 While each branch represents a unique individual or a different version of Bitcoin, the trunk represents the original base protocol or ancestor from which they all originate.
 To reiterate, any time a portion of the community chooses to follow a new set of rules that others do not, a fork is created.
 As we will see, forking is a process that can happen to any unique cryptocurrency or even to other forks.